NextProduction/Breakthrough/README.md

 ## 🌟 Success Stories

-> *"ICanQuit helped me understand what was happening in my brain during recovery.
+> *"Breakthrough helped me understand what was happening in my brain during recovery.
 The neuroscience insights kept me motivated when things got tough."* - Sarah M.

 > *"The custom rewards system was a game-changer.
 Having something to look forward to at each milestone made all the difference."* - Mike R.